 Early History of the Doern family

-Another 141 words (10 lines of text) covering the years 1738, 1530, 1584, 1809 and 1884 are included under the topic Early Doern History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Doern research.
+Another 71 words (5 lines of text) covering the years 1738, 1530, 1584, 1809 and 1884 are included under the topic Early Doern History in all our PDF Extended History products and printed products wherever possible.

 Doern Spelling Variations